Daniel Mick, B.S.N., R.N.

 Gerontology, body composition, symptom biology, chemotherapy, frailty

-Body composition and physical funcion in older adults treated with chemotherapy
+Body composition and physical function in older adults treated with chemotherapy

 National Hartford Centers of Gerontological Nursing Excellence Patricia G. Archbold Predoctoral Scholar (2014-2016)